 Meet Amanda Lutz.
-Amanda has worked with Learners Edge for a number of years as a course evaluator hearing from teachers across the globe through their work submissions.
+Amanda has worked with Teaching Channel for a number of years as a course evaluator hearing from teachers across the globe through their work submissions.
 She has been in the field of education for 15 years and has served as a 6th and 3rd grade teacher, a K-4 interventionist, and an instructional coach.
 She has a master’s degree in literacy.
 Because of her education and experience, Amanda was a perfect choice when we were looking for a subject matter contributor for a new course we were writing to assist Florida teachers with license renewal.
 Amanda and I collaborated on Magnifying Reading Intervention Through Science and Research.

 This course is filled with content to better equip you as you plan and implement literacy interventions and develop reading lessons and strategies for your learners.
 Course activities include investigating the Science of Reading, multi-sensory intervention, and the important differences between phonemic and phonological awareness.
 Participants will discover and practice explicit, systematic, and sequential approaches to reading instruction.
 In addition, the course includes strategies and methods to use with students with disabilities including ideas for adaptation and modification of content.

 Created to meet the needs of Florida educators, the course was developed at the same time as interest was growing around the Science of Reading and structured literacy instruction.
 These topics were included in the course content making this course relevant for any educator that teaches early literacy skills and/or reading.

 Amanda and I talked about the Science of Reading and other course-related topics.
 Below are excerpts from our conversation.